- Potential drug-to-drug interactions, including interactions with alcohol, prescription drugs, non-prescription drugs, and supplements;

 Training Resources for Clinical Directors

 Clinical director, certifying providers and other medical professionals interested in learning more about the clinical uses of cannabis may now enroll in an online medical education curriculum developed by TMCI Global.
 The course was designed based on the laws and regulations governing the Maryland medical cannabis program.
-The two and a half-hour online Maryland course presents the basics of the endocannabinoid system and the pharmacology of cannabis, qualifying conditions, and administration methods approved in the state of Maryland, medical cannabis contraindications, and identified adverse effects of cannabis use.
+The 3.75-hour online Maryland course presents the basics of the endocannabinoid system and the pharmacology of cannabis, qualifying conditions, and administration methods approved in the state of Maryland, medical cannabis contraindications, and identified adverse effects of cannabis use.
 It is divided into five lessons, each with knowledge check questions that users can complete at their own pace.
 The course can be started and stopped as desired and materials may be revisited as often as needed for the duration of the course access period.

 About TMCIGlobal (TMCI):